w3f/research/docs/index.rst

 Research at Web3 Foundation
 ===========================

-Web3 Foundation Research is being done in an in-house `research team <https://research.web3.foundation/en/latest/research_team_members.html>`_ that mostly located in Zug, Switzerland, as well as in collaboration with a number of industrial projects and academic research groups.
+Web3 Foundation Research is being done in an in-house `research team <https://research.web3.foundation/en/latest/research_team_members.html>`_ that is mostly located in Zug, Switzerland, as well as in collaboration with a number of industrial projects and academic research groups.
 To stay up to date with our research team efforts visit `news <https://research.web3.foundation/en/latest/news.html>`_.

 Our research focuses on areas of: